Employment and Support Allowance

 - To assess whether you have a limited capability for work-related activity.
 This is used to decide whether you are placed in the 'support group' or the 'work-related activity group' (read on for more details).

-The Work Capability Assessment is also important for Universal Credit, which is the benefit that is gradually replacing several existing means-tested benefits, including the income-related part of ESA.
+The Work Capability Assessment is also important for Universal Credit, the new benefit that’s currently being phased in to replace several existing means-tested benefits, including the income-related part of ESA.

-The assessment will determine if you are entitled to the work capability amount of Universal Credit and what work-related requirements you must meet to keep receiving the benefit in full.
+The Work Capability Assessment determines whether you are entitled to the ‘limited capability for work-related activity’ amount of Universal Credit and what work-related requirements you must meet to keep receiving the benefit in full.

 When will the assessment take place?

-The first assessment should take place during the assessment phase.
+The first Work Capability Assessment should take place during the assessment phase.

 If it is decided that you are entitled to ESA, you may be asked to take part in further Work Capability Assessments in the future.
 This will be to find out whether you are still entitled to ESA and whether you should remain in the same group.